310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/its_all_over.md

 {% bubble Mao worried %}
 S-Stop, calm down!
 Weren’t you supposed to be one of the few people with common sense in this wacky school?

-You represent the good parts of this academy, so don’t say something so twisted~!
+You’re one of the good students in this academy, so don’t say something so twisted~!
+Please!
 {% endbubble %}

 {% bubble Shinobu cry %}